americanchauhan/SocialDistancingDetectionOpenCV/README.md

  Social Distancing Detection using OpenCV

  Note: To use this project in your system
- First create an virutal environment and install all requuired libraries from Requirements.txt
+ First create an virutal environment and install all required libraries from Requirements.txt

  Download yolov3.weights file from internet and paste in yolo-coco folder